 Non-committee Board members may sit in the audience and participate in meeting discussions, unless there is a quorum of Board members in the room.
-If there is a quorum present (5), non-committee Board members may sit in the audience, but may not participate in the meeting discussions.
+If there is a quorum present of five members, non-committee Board members may sit in the audience, but may not participate in the meeting discussions.